zahrabakhshalizadeh/maryrosecook.com/_posts/2013-07-16-little-lisp-interpreter.md

 `special.lambda()` takes the part of the input that defines the lambda.
 It returns a function that, when invoked, invokes the lambda on some arguments.

 Line 3 begins the definition of the lambda invocation function.
 Line 4 stores the arguments passed to the lambda invocation.
-Line 5 starts creating a new scope for the lambda&#8217;s invocation.
+Line 5 starts creating a new scope for the lambda's invocation.
 It reduces over the part of the input that defines the parameters of the lambda: `[{ type: 'identifier', value: 'x' }]`.
 It adds a key/value pair to the lambda scope for each lambda parameter in `input` and argument passed to the lambda.
 Line 10 invokes the lambda by calling `interpret()` on the lambda body: `{ type: 'identifier', value: 'x' }`.
-It passes in the lambda context that contains the lambda&#8217;s scope and the parent context.
+It passes in the lambda context that contains the lambda's scope and the parent context.

 The lambda is now represented by the function returned by `special.lambda()`.